floooh/oryol/code/Modules/Gfx/README.md

 }
 ```

-The *GfxSetup* object allows to customize the Gfx module and rendering environment.
+The *GfxSetup* object allows to further customize the Gfx module and rendering environment.
 For
 the most common display configuration, static construction methods exist (like windowed
-versus fullscreen, multisample antialiasing on/off).
+versus fullscreen mode, multisample antialiasing on/off).
 The color and depth buffer
 pixel formats can also be tweaked through public members.

 Here's some sample code with initializes the default render target with 4xMSAA,